victor-sm/Craft-TwigBetterSort/README.md

 Craft-TwigBetterSort
 ====================

-This plugin adds new sorting-methods to Twigs sort-filter in Craft-CMS.
+This plugin allows you to specify the sorting-method for Twigs sort-filter in Craft-CMS.

 ##Methods: